ThongSheng/deeplearning-churnmodeling/README.md

 # Customer Churn Prediction using a Neural Network

-This project demonstrates a complete workflow for predicting customer churn from a banking dataset.
-It uses a PyTorch-based neural network and leverages `GridSearchCV` to find the optimal model hyperparameters.
+This project demonstrates a complete workflow for predicting customer churn from a banking dataset using a PyTorch-based neural network and leverages `GridSearchCV` to find the optimal model hyperparameters.
+At the end, the results are compared to a XGBoost model, which typically performs well in churn modeling.

 ## Dataset